epics-docs/epics-docs/guides/Alarm_Specification.md

   - INVALID

 NO_ALARM means no alarm has been triggered.
-An alarm state that needs attention but is not dangerous is a MINOR alarm.
+An alarm state that needs attention but isn't dangerous is a MINOR alarm.
 In this instance the alarm state is meant to give a warning to the operator.
 A serious state is a MAJOR alarm.
 In this instance the operator should give immediate attention to the situation